KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Kdenlive Vectorscope widget

-The Vectorscope widget allows you to monitor the colour properties of your clip in detail.
+The Vectorscope :term:`widget` allows you to monitor the colour properties of your clip in detail.

 More details are available in the :ref:`Vectorscope <vectorscope_working>` and :ref:`What the I and O Lines are Good for <vectorscope_i-q_lines>` sections of this documentation.

 .. rst-class:: clear-both

+.. _view-waveform:

 Waveform
 --------

-Switches the Waveform widget on or off.
+Switches the Waveform :term:`widget` on or off.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_waveform.webp
    :align:  left